 We were willing to give everything just to be a fly on the wall in the recordings of this wonderful album, we are sure that magic happened during the recordings...

 This album was issued on the 25th of January 1994.

-It seems to happen a lot... especially in the world of music, that when you do not intend or plan, when things are done spontaneously and without pressure.
-Amazing things are created.
-This is also the story of this album, which in the band's history is defined as an EP but it exceeds the 25 minute rule set for EPs.
+It seems to happen a lot... especially in the world of music, when you do not intend or plan, when things are done spontaneously and without pressure, amazing things are created.
+This is exactly the story of this album, which in the band's history is defined as an EP but it exceeds the 25-minute rule set for EPs.